KaidiK/KaidiK.github.io/_pages/about.md

 + Advancing longitudinal modeling techniques to characterize the Alzheimer's disease progression across the disease spectrum
 + Quantifying subject-specific cognitive resilience in patients with Alzheimer's disease

 I also pursue broad collaborative interests across medicine and public health.
-If you are interested in collaboration, please feel free to contact me at kkang@wakehealth.edu
+If you are interested in collaboration, please feel free to contact me at kaidi.kang@wfusm.edu